Links on Android Authority may earn us a commission. Learn more.

-With Netflix premium subscriptions coming in at almost $20 per month, it’s hard to argue with the $5.99 price tag on an Epix subscription.
+With Netflix premium subscriptions coming in at $20 per month, it’s hard to argue with the $5.99 price tag on an Epix subscription.

 But Epix is a great add-on if you want some extra movie options or series you won’t find anywhere else.
 And it’s ad-free, unlike free services like Tubi and Pluto TV.

 With a crowded field that includes the above services as well as Disney Plus, Apple TV Plus, Mubi, Peacock, Shudder, Britbox, the Criterion Channel, and seemingly more new options every day, Epix is quietly holding its own as an affordable premium option.

 A: The Epix cable network was an early adopter of 4K, becoming the first TV network in the US to stream its film library in 4K Ultra HD back in 2018.
 The company carried that high-quality mindset into their streaming offerings, enabling 4K streaming, as well.
 Granted, 4K streaming is only available on Apple TV and Roku devices that support Ultra HD.

 A: As a premium cable service, Epix is ad-free, 24 hours a day.
 That extends into streaming too.
 Your monthly subscription fees mean you don’t have to worry about being bombarded with ads when what you want is the film and TV content you’ve come to stream.

 Q: Can you watch Epix on a Roku device?

 A: Yes.
 There are both Epix and Epix Now Roku channels.
 In fact, new Roku devices often come with a 30-day free trial of the service.

 A: Both the premium cable TV station and streaming service are owned by Metro Goldwyn Mayer (MGM).
 MGM is ones of the world’s oldest film studios, giving the service access to a host of classic and current movies and TV shows.